Great Places Walk with your Dog ~

 Nearby are more lovely woods around Whitchurch Canonicorum and Wootton Fitzpaine.

 A huge choice of woods and heathland for walkers, with or without dogs, such as Trinity Hill near Lyme Regis, Holyford Woods near Seaton or Colyford Common.
 If you fancy a short stretch of the South West Coast path then try Seaton to Beer (2 miles from parking at Seaton Hole) or Beer to Branscombe, also 2 miles.
 There are plenty of places to eat and drink in Beer and a cafe on the beach in Branscombe.
-Some of these walks are detailed in the Flip Flops or Wellies Blog page so why not take a look by clicking here.
+Some of these walks are detailed on our own Blog page or take a look at the Flip Flops or Wellies blog by clicking here.